CITCOM-project/CausalTestingFramework/causal_testing/json_front/README.md

 An example is provided in `examples/poisson` which will be walked through in this README to better understand the framework

-`examples/poisson/causal_test_setup.py` contains python code written by the user to implement scenario specific features such as:
+`examples/poisson/run_causal_tests.py` contains python code written by the user to implement scenario specific features such as:
 1. Custom Estimators
 2. Causal Variable specification
 3. Causal test case outcomes
 4. Meta constraint functions
 5. Mapping JSON distributions, effects, and estimators to python objects

+Use case specific information is also declared here such as the paths to the relevant files needed for the tests.

 `examples/poisson/causal_tests.json` is the JSON file that allows for the easy specification of multiple causal tests.
 Each test requires: